fluencelabs/registry/example/README.md

   ]
 ]
 ```
-This means the service is registered in Registry and should be accessible by anyone who has only resource id of this service
+This means the service is registered in Registry and should be accessible by anyone who only has `resourceId` of this service

-Then you need to stop fluence js peer in the terminal that you previously ran.
+Then you need to stop fluence js peer in the previous terminal that you ran.

 To register echo service written in JS/TS on the resource, replace `RESOURCE_ID` and execute
 ```sh